How Much Does It Cost to Remodel Kitchen in Florida? (2026 Guide)

 How long does a kitchen remodel take in Florida?

 A standard remodel takes 6–10 weeks.
-Delays happen if materials are backordered or inspections are missed.
-Hurricane season can add 1–2 weeks of weather delays.
+Cabinet delivery can add delays.
+Hurricane season can add 2–5 weeks of weather delays.
+Plan for extra time if you are moving walls.

-Does a kitchen remodel increase home value in Florida?
+Does a new kitchen increase home value in Florida?

 A kitchen remodel recoups 60–70% of its cost at resale.
-But the bigger value in Florida is functionality — a modern kitchen is easier to sell because buyers want updated plumbing and wiring.
+But the bigger value is marketability.
+A modern kitchen makes a home sell faster in the competitive Florida market.

 Does homeowners insurance cover kitchen leaks?